Drykx/GPT2-Scratch/README.md

 ## 🧠 Goals

-- Understand transformer architecture at a low level in hope to improve it
+- Deepen understanding of transformer architecture to explore improvements
-- Build all key GPT-2 components manually to improve my coding
+- Rebuild GPT-2 components to sharpen coding skills
-- Train to reply research papers into code
+- Practice turning research papers into code
-- Insipire and learn from industry experts for the good practices
+- Learn best practices from expert implementations
-- Practice debugging and scaling ML models from first principles
+- Strengthen debugging and scaling from first principles

 ## 🔧 Tools Used